***Last updated April 2026***

 A good analytics setup helps you do a lot more than just count visitors.
 Once you dig into your site’s data, you can spot traffic spikes, see which pages are popular, and figure out exactly where people are bouncing or converting.
 Understanding this stuff can help you create better content, improve your user experience, and even fine-tune your marketing.

-The web analytics industry has grown a lot over the past decade, with products like Google Analytics, Matomo, and Mixpanel serving millions of sites worldwide.
+The web analytics industry has grown a lot over the past decade, with products like Google Analytics, and Bing Webmaster serving millions of sites worldwide.
 Nearly every major company relies on analytics to tweak their strategy or measure performance, so it’s really worth checking out for any site owner.
+Personally, I find Google Analytics to be best when integrated with Google Search Console – one alone doesn’t provide all the data I need but both together combined with Bing Webmaster gives me a pretty good feel for what’s working and what needs tweeking.

 Getting Started with Website Analytics and Data Tracking